Back to Living Real Change

 But Buckley pushed through the fear.
 And now, six months after her second surgery, she is strong, energetic and happy to be alive.

-“I'm trying my best to let the people in my life know how much I love them, because I realize what a privilege that is,” says Buckley.
+“I'm trying my best to let the people in my life know how much I love them, because I realize what a privilege that is,” Buckley says.
 “If I hadn't gotten monitored, I think I would have been the person who you hear about at the grocery store who keels over and no one knew why.
-If there's a silver lining from everything that I went through, it's that I am more grateful for the little things.”
+If there's a silver lining to everything that I went through, it's that I am more grateful for the little things.”

-To learn more about the Marcus Heart Valve Center, check out our website.
+Check out our website to learn more about the Marcus Heart Valve Center.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.